 Find out about our Information From Lenders scheme, where we work with lenders to help fight mortgage fraud, and download reporting documents you can use to tell us about suspected fraud.

-If you would like to tell us about suspected fraud at an intermediary, please
+If you would like to tell us about suspected fraud at an intermediary, please complete the Information from Lenders (IFL) reporting form.

 If you wish to discuss general mortgage fraud and financial crime prevention at your firm, contact your FCA supervisor.